 Repurchase At Request of Holder.
 We have agreed not to repurchase any notes other than upon maturity, or upon the death or total permanent disability of the holder.
-We agreed to that prohibition (subject to the exceptions stated) in order to issue and sell secured notes in the original principal amount of \$10 million, subsequently increased to an aggregate principal amount of \$30 million, pursuant to a Securities Purchase Agreement ("SPA") between us and Levine Leichtman Capital Partners IV, L.P. ("LLCP"), dated June 30, 2008 and as subsequently amended.
+We agreed to that prohibition (subject to the exceptions stated) in order to issue and sell secured notes in the aggregate principal amount of \$53.4 million as of June 30, 2010, pursuant to a Securities Purchase Agreement ("SPA") between us and Levine Leichtman Capital Partners IV, L.P. ("LLCP"), originally dated June 30, 2008 and as subsequently amended.
 Under the SPA, LLCP has purchased from us notes representing our senior secured debt.
 The general prohibition on our repurchase of the notes offered by this prospectus is one of several provisions of the SPA that are designed to protect LLCP as our creditor.